NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Introduction

 In Figure~\ref{CFexample} we show a simplified example of a counterfactual explanation in the domain of credit scoring.
-In this example a person's loan will be approved or denied based on their income and age.
+In this example the loans of individuals will be approved or denied based on their income and age.
 The graph shows a two-dimensional feature space.
-The black line represents a classification model that splits the feature space in two areas: if a person lands on the area on the left, his loan will be denied, if he lands on the other side, his loan will be approved.
-Now a person represented by the black dot applies for a loan.
-She has an income of \$32,000 and is 39 years old.
-The classification model denies the loan.
+The black line represents a classification model that splits the feature space into two areas: The loans of individuals who land on the right will be approved, while the individuals who land on the right will be denied.
+As an example, consider a person, 39 years old and with an income of \$32,000, who applies for a loan.
+This person is represented by the black dot and the classification model denies the loan.
 If this person receives a raise, increasing her income by \$8,000, she would land on white dot number 1 in the feature space where her loan will be approved.
-This \$8,000 increase in income is an example of a counterfactual explanation.
+This \$8000 increase in income is an example of a counterfactual explanation.
 It is the change that has to be made to an observation in order to change its predicted class.
 This raise would result in the person being 39 years old and earning \$40,000, which is called the counterfactual instance.